SuelaCark/Encoder-and-Decoder/README.md

 into single characters and become part of the beginning rows of the alphabet matrix.

 ### Getting started with the program:
-•	Instructions how to start and work with the program
+First way:
+1. In the git repository click the green button (Code)
+2. Click the SSH button and copy the SSH key
+3. Create an empty folder and open it with pycharm
+4. On the pycharm, open the terminal, and write: git clone <SSH key>
+5. After the project is copied, open the folders src > ciphers > main.py (file)
+6. Run main.py

+Second way:
+1. In the git repository click the green button (Code)
+2. Download Zip (which downloads the whole project into your computer)
+3. Unzip the project's git folder
+4. Open the unzipped project folder in pycharm
+5. After opening the project, open the folders src > ciphers > main.py (file)
+6. Run main.py

 Testing commands:
-- Test unittests in terminal (either or):
+- Test unittests in terminal (one of the following):
   - python3 -m unittest discover -s tests -t src
   - python -m unittest discover
 - Coverage:
+  - Not include tests: coverage run --source . --omit=venv --omit=test* -m unittest discover
   - coverage run -m unittest discover
   - coverage html
   - coverage report (same as coverage html but output in terminal)
-  - coverage run --source . --omit=venv --omit=test* -m unittest discover (does not include tests)